hci-lab-um/heuristics-for-test-tool-design/H04-What-communication-needs-or-preferences-do-those-people-have.md

 ### Communication styles

-The DISC profiling method identifies communication styles in four quandrants: Dominance, Influence, Steadiness and Compliance.
-Each one indicates a pace of communication and how people oriented or otherwise
+The DISC profiling method identifies communication styles in four quadrants: Dominance, Influence, Steadiness and Compliance.
+Each one indicates a pace of communication and how people oriented or otherwise.
 We are all a mix of these.
 - "D" is fast moving and results driven - dashboard?
 - "I" is outgoing, people oriented - DM, interactive, group tool?